Ivan-Dosev/NeoX/README.md

 ## Technologies Used

 - **React**: Frontend framework for building the user interface.
+**Zero-Knowledge Proofs (ZKPs)**: A cryptographic method used to enhance privacy and security in transactions.
+ZKPs allow one party to prove to another that a statement is true without revealing any additional information.
+In NeoX, ZKPs are used to ensure that token swaps are secure and private.
 - **Ethers.js**: Library for interacting with the Ethereum blockchain.
 - **Styled Components**: For styling React components.
 - **Hardhat**: Development environment for Ethereum smart contracts.